 Learn More: Coit Tower

 North Beach San Francisco is also home to most of the comedy clubs in San Francisco.
 You will find big name acts as well as large comedy festivals.
-Most of them take place right here in North Beach.
-You'll want to get your tickets in advance though, since most shows sell out quickly.
+You'll want to get your tickets in advance, since most shows sell out quickly.

 Find the top comedy shows and festivals by month: Comedy Club Schedule

-If you are lucky enough to travel to San Francisco in June, you should check out this street fair.
-This festival is one of the largest in San Francisco and a local favorite.
+If you are lucky enough to travel to San Francisco in June, you should check out the North Beach Festival.
+It's one of the city's largest summer street fairs, and a local favorite annual activity.

 This internationally recognized event is one you won't want to miss!